POSTDOCTORAL ASSOCIATE BIOINFORMATICS/ANTIBIOTIC DISCOVERY

-The campus is in a pleasant location in downtown Boston, near the art Museum and the Symphony.
+The campus is in a pleasant location in the heart of downtown Boston, in the Longwood Medical area, near restaurants, walking distance to Fenway park, the art Museum and the Symphony.
 Please e-mail a CV and names of 3 references to Dr. Kim Lewis email@example.com, https://web.northeastern.edu/adc/ (Antimicrobial Discovery Center, Department of Biology, Northeastern University, 360 Huntington Avenue, Boston, MA 02115).